 You can also ride your bikes to Tedeschi Family Winery, a laidback, family-owned winery with an intimate tasting room and outdoor picnic tables, located right in the heart of Calistoga on Grant Street.

-Enjoy a casual lunch of a burger and fries or a hearty salad and locally-brewed beer at Sam’s Social Club, which is the restaurant at Indian Springs Resort & Spa.
+Enjoy a casual al fresco lunch of a burger and fries or a hearty salad and locally-brewed beer at Sam’s Social Club, which is the restaurant at Indian Springs Resort & Spa.
 Sam’s namesake is Samuel Brannan, founder of Calistoga.
-Dine inside the bright, airy restaurant, or on the outdoor patio.
-Your choice!
+Dine on the outdoor patio and take in some of the beautiful California sunshine.

 Following a day of adventure, it might be time to soothe your aching muscles and indulge in an authentic Calistoga mud bath at the Baths at Roman Spa, followed by a long soak in the indoor and outdoor heated mineral pools.
-Another great, relaxing option is to book a pedicure with Julie’s Hair & Nail Spa.
+Another great, relaxing option is to book a pedicure with 360 Salon and Day Spa.

 If you’re visiting in the months of June, July, and August, you’ll want to hit the local’s favorite hangout on Thursday nights: Calistoga Concerts in the Park.
 Do as the locals do and pre-order fried chicken to go from Evangeline to enjoy picnic-style on the lawn at Pioneer Park while listening to live music.
 Outside of summer nights, you can enjoy dinner, a local beer and catch the game at Johnny’s Bar & Restaurant, located inside the historic Mount View Hotel.

 View wine country from another vantage point – while seated in a kayak.
 About an hour’s drive from Calistoga, you can paddle down the Russian River, passing vineyards, meadows, and Redwood forests.
-Check out a Russian River Adventures dog-friendly excursion or one of Burke’s Canoe Trips.
-You may also enjoy a Getaway Adventures guided kayaking tour of the Russian River from Healdsburg to Forestville or the Jenner sanctuary where the river empties into the Pacific.
+Check out Getaway Adventures guided kayaking tour of the Russian River from Healdsburg to Forestville or the Jenner sanctuary where the river empties into the Pacific.
 This water adventure includes a delicious lunch, local knowledgeable guides, and sightings of lots of wildlife, birds, and harbor seals.
 Bring a picnic if one isn’t already provided, and be sure to take the time to enjoy a swim.

-Alternatively, sign up for Getaway Adventures Sip ‘n’ Cycle bike tour through the quiet and scenic northern Napa Valley.
+Alternatively, sign up for Glidesdale Adventures ” Napa Escape” bike tour on an electric bike!
+Visit 3 Calistoga wineries while enjoying the quiet and scenic northern Napa Valley.
 Cycle along famous vineyards and stop to try world-renowned Napa wines while enjoying stunning valley views.
 Your guide will talk wine facts and local history as you bike the quiet country lanes.
-Enjoy a tour, barrel tasting, beautiful art, or food pairing at one of the three to four winery stops, and a scenic stop to enjoy a delicious Wine Country picnic lunch.
+Savor a delicious lunch catered by one of the Valley’s favorite family-run lunch spots (a hidden gem deli and local favorite.
+You will feel safe in small or private groups with COVID-19 safety measures in place.

 After lunch, a drive to the Petrified Forest is about 10 minutes outside of Calistoga.
 Take a slow-paced one-mile hike through this new-growth forest and wood petrified 3.5 million years ago when nearby volcano Mt.
 Saint Helena erupted.
 The presence of Mt.
 Saint Helena is also what makes Calistoga famous for its geothermal waters and volcanic soil.
 It’s also good for the growth of grapes.
 On weekends at certain times of day, you can also hike the Live Redwood Hike guided tour.